saadixl/Miazi/README.md

 # Miazi
-My work in-progress cloud assistant to play with microservices
+My work in-progress cloud assistant to play with microservice

 ## If you're interested to run this project you can follow the steps below: